My reviews often contain spoilers. So consider yourself warned.

 My skepticism about the CGI turned out to be unwarranted as well – yes, these are updated, modern effects but they are utilized seamlessly, without being obnoxious or obvious.
 Even Peirce’s repurposing of De Palma’s key imagery works and never feels redundant or unoriginal but more of a respectful homage – to paraphrase Sidney in Scream 4 – not fucking with the original.

-While the new Carrie lacks the excess and over the top choreographed terror that lent De Palma’s version the feel of a timeless tragedy, in many ways this revision is more rewarding because of its minimalism.
+While the new Carrie lacks the over the top choreographed terror that lent De Palma’s version the feel of a timeless tragedy, in many ways this revision is more rewarding because of its minimalism.
 The more “realistic” approach brings a richer definition to certain scenes, allowing them to cut deeper.
 This is a more intimate Carrie, which reaches further into the story for emotional emphasis and provides more relatablility and nuance.
 It is subtle and sensitive where De Palma’s was sheer stylistic excess and bombast.

 I do wish the new Carrie had deviated further from the original film and included more extensive content from the novel.
 It does incorporate minor threads from the book that were not in the original but it also replicates exact shots and dialogue from De Palma’s incarnation, although most of these touches, again, come off more as respectful homage than reeking of a ripoff.
 However, it is the instances where the new Carrie hews too closely to De Palma’s version that the movie falters – as swatches of conversation are reproduced, the current line readings almost always ring hollow and bring about unfortunate comparisons.
 The only actors who are able to avoid falling into this trap are Moore and Judy Greer.